 Our pending, issued and granted U.S. and foreign patents and patent applications have been, are and may in the future be, subject to challenges by Oxford Nanopore Technologies Ltd. ("ONT Ltd."), Oxford Nanopore Technologies, Inc. ("ONT Inc.") and Metrichor, Ltd. ("Metrichor" and, together with ONT Ltd. and ONT Inc., "ONT") and other parties asserting prior invention by others or invalidity on various grounds, through proceedings, such as interferences, reexaminations or opposition proceedings.
 Addressing these challenges to our intellectual property has been, and any future challenges can be, costly and distract management's attention and resources.
 For example, we previously incurred significant legal expenses to litigate and settle a complaint seeking review of a patent interference decision of the U.S. Patent and Trademark Office.
-Additionally, ONT previously requested that the U.S. Patent and Trademark Office institute inter partes reviews of certain patents that we have asserted against ONT Inc. and ONT Ltd. in litigation proceedings for patent infringement.
-While none of the inter partes reviews requested by ONT were instituted by the U.S. Patent and Trademark Office, challenges of this nature in the future could result in determinations that our patents or pending patent applications are unpatentable to us, invalidated or unenforceable in whole or in part.
+Additionally, ONT previously requested that the U.S. Patent and Trademark Office institute inter partes reviews of certain patents that we have asserted against ONT Inc. and ONT Ltd. in litigation proceedings of this nature in the future could result in determinations that our patents or pending patent applications are unpatentable to us, invalidated or unenforceable in whole or in part.
 Accordingly, adverse rulings in such proceedings could negatively impact the scope of our intellectual property protection for our products and technology, and could materially and adversely affect our business.